 How To Apply For Proposed Civil Partner Visa Entry Clearance?

-The step by step process to apply for proposed civil partner visa UK is as below:
+The step-by-step process to apply for a proposed civil partner visa UK is as below:

-1. Complete the application form online for proposed civil partner visa UK on UKVI website;
+1. Complete the application form online for the proposed civil partner visa UK on the UKVI website;

-2. Submit your completed application form for proposed civil partner visa UK online by paying the application fee for proposed civil partner visa UK.
-You do not have to pay Immigration Health Surcharge (IHS) for proposed civil partner visa entry clearance application.
+2. Submit your completed application form for the proposed civil partner visa in the UK online by paying the application fee for the proposed civil partner visa.
+You do not have to pay the Immigration Health Surcharge (IHS) for the proposed civil partner visa entry clearance application.

-3. Book an appointment with the UK visa application centre for enrolment of your biometrics and to handover your passport for the processing of your proposed civil partner visa UK.
+3. Book an appointment with the UK visa application centre to enrol your biometrics and hand in your passport for the processing of your proposed civil partner visa in the UK.

-4. Upload all supporting documents online in PDF format to be considered in support of the proposed civil partner visa application before you attend your biometrics enrolment appointment.
+4. Upload all supporting documents online in PDF format before you attend your biometrics enrolment appointment so that they can be considered in support of the proposed civil partner visa application.

 5. Wait for a decision on your proposed civil partner visa entry clearance application which will be made within 30 working days if you apply through Priority Service or within 60 working days if you apply through standard service.